-This model is generally used for convenience in niched and single product shops.
+This model is generally used for convenience in niched and single-product shops.
 E.g. daily milk supply, vegetable supply, etc.

-The model is expensive because it calls for a warehouse to be set up, quality controls, warehouse administration and transportation.
+The model is expensive because it calls for a warehouse to be set up, quality controls, warehouse administration, and transportation.
 It is also possible to wash goods if they are not used within a defined timeline.
 Players such as Big Basket often market private labels such as Fresho, the popular / Royal (staples) for efficient control of their lines.
-The inventory model looks more optimistic on the e-grocery market considering the initial investments.
+The inventory model looks more optimistic about the e-grocery market considering the initial investments.

 2. The Multi-Vendor Marketplace Model

 The stock is not handled by the platform.
 Instead, it ties consumers to nearby food shops.
-The order is put on the website by the client and converted to its own food shops on this website.
+The order is put on the website by the client and converted into its own food shops on this website.
 The transports are handled by an internal logistics network, which gathers the goods and ships them to the customer.
 Through the respective store branding, the company delivers orders to the consumers.
 In all of its operational territories, Amazon follows this model.

-A Multi-vendor model becomes an invaluable complement to the online or on-demand grocery framework, because of its success in the market and the role it plays in maximising conversion.
+A Multi-vendor model becomes an invaluable complement to the online or on-demand grocery framework, because of its success in the market and the role it plays in maximizing conversion.
 When using a multi-seller module according to your eCommerce site, you can easily conform to this model.
 One of such apps is Magento Multi-Seller Extension for the platform focused on Magento.